beeburrt/odin-recipes/README.md

 ---

-I've learned a good amount of Linux commands, some HTML, and a bit of CSS.
-(So far I've spent more time on this dumb readme than the actual website haha!)
+I've learned a good amount of Linux commands, some HTML, and a wee bit of CSS.